isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *ideal*: the perfect version of something we are striving for.
 Usually we have to make trade-offs and settle for an approximation.
 * *implementation*: (1) the act of writing and testing code; (2) the code that implements a program.
 * *infinite loop*: a loop where the termination condition never becomes true.
 See iteration.
-* *infinite recursion*: a recursion that doesn’t end until the machine runs out of memory to hold the calls.
+* *infinite recursion*: a recursion that doesn't end until the machine runs out of memory to hold the calls.
   In reality, such recursion is never infinite but is terminated by some hardware error.
-* *information hiding*: the act of separating interface and implementation, thus hiding implementation details not meant for the user’s attention and providing an abstraction.
+* *information hiding*: the act of separating interface and implementation, thus hiding implementation details not meant for the user's attention and providing an abstraction.
 * *initialize*: giving an object its first (initial) value.
 * *input*: values used by a computation (e.g., function arguments and characters typed on a keyboard).
-* *integer*: a whole number, such as 42 and –99.
+* *integer*: a whole number, such as 42 and -99.
 * *interface*: a declaration or a set of declarations specifying how a piece of code (such as a function or a class) can be called.
 * *invariant*: something that must be always true at a given point (or points) of a program; typically used to describe the state (set of values) of an object or the state of a loop before entry into the repeated statement.
 * *iteration*: the act of repeatedly executing a piece of code; see recursion.